cloud-native-toolkit/site-developer-guide/docs/contribute/documentation.md

 MkDocs takes Markdown documents and turns them into a static website, that can be accessed from a filesystem or served from a web server.

+A [link checker tool](https://linkchecker.github.io/linkchecker/index.html) is also used to validate all links in the MkDocs generated website.

 ## Document layout

 The documentation is organized into distinct sections to provide easy navigation and allow self-service viewers to get started, then dive into deeper content with a clear path.